 EI contributes to leadership in several ways.

-First there is recognizing and managing ones own emotions.
+First, there is recognizing and managing your own emotions.
 An effective leader needs to know when he or she is feeling nervous, angry, disappointed, frustrated, proud, or sympathetic.
 And then regulate those feelings to best meet the demands of the team.
 Identifying those feelings in the moment is important because it allows the leader to consider whether they are appropriate for the situation, and whether they signal something that needs to be dealt with.
 Flying off the handle is rarely effective.
 And the leader that can see or feel it coming on stands a better chance of controlling and channeling that energy in a more productive direction.

-A third role for EI in leadership is in showing compassion for workers fates and needs.
+A third role for EI in leadership is in showing compassion for workers’ fates and needs.
 There is a time and place for everything, and tough-minded leadership is sometimes the only way to go.
 More often though, effective leadership is achieved by showing workers that you care about them.
 This builds cooperation and trust which are key features of a productive team.
-Not all workers will reciprocate the warmth or pass it to their teammates.
+Not all workers will reciprocate the warmth or pass it on to their teammates.
 But showing you understand the workers’ feelings and their situation–whether it’s about work, home, or anything in between–can go a long way to winning their commitment to achieving the team’s goals.

 Leaders high in EI show empathy when they need to.
 Beyond that, being able and willing to put yourself in other people’s shoes is a great way to recognize what it will take to get them motivated.